bcgov/digital-trust-toolkit/applications/application-mac.md

 ## 2.3.
 Trust Assurance and Certification

+MAC is a not for profit Canadian Corporation.
 MAC is governed by a set of Bylaws under the [Canada Not for Profit Corporations Act](https://laws-lois.justice.gc.ca/eng/acts/c-7.75/).

 ## 2.4.
 Governance Requirements